awcodes/filament-tiptap-editor/README.md

     // Set a custom placeholder message.
 Note: if you set a placeholder, then it will ONLY show suggestions when the query is not empty.
     ->mentionItemsPlaceholder("Search for users...")

+    // Set a custom loading message.
+This will be displayed instead of a loading spinner.
+    ->mentionItemsLoading("Loading...")

     // Customize how many mention items should be shown at once, 8 by default.
 Is nullable and only works with static suggestions.
     ->maxMentionItems()